216Giorgiy/storage-cli-getting-started/README.md

 Demonstrates how to use the Azure Storage service in Azure CLI (v0.9.19).

-> Azure has two different deployment models for creating and working with resources:  [Azure Resource Manager (ARM) and Classic](https://azure.microsoft.com/en-us/documentation/articles/resource-manager-deployment-model/).
-The AzureManagement scripts use ARM which is recommended for most new deployments.

 If you don't have a Microsoft Azure subscription you can get a FREE trial account [here](http://go.microsoft.com/fwlink/?LinkId=330212)